 - Change-making: System pressure points, communities of practice, and storytelling.

 Oliver Escobar – Academic Lead for Democratic Innovation at the Edinburgh Futures institute

 Kelly McBride – Practitioner in Community engagement, deliberation, and public participation

 Steve Earl – Engagement at the Edinburgh Futures Institute

 Places are free due to funding from the Scottish Funding Council’s Workforce Development Fund.
 Participants will receive a certificate of attendance on completion of the two workshops.

-Please make sure to register for both workshop sessions before Monday 26 July at 16:00 to ensure that you will be able to join the course.
+Please make sure to register before Monday 26 July at 16:00 to ensure that you will be able to join the course.